Shipping Glossary

 How can I avoid DIM weight charges?

 Use the smallest packaging possible, switch to poly mailers or padded envelopes for non-fragile items, and consider USPS for large lightweight packages since their DIM threshold is more generous.
-Comparing rates across carriers can also help you find the best price.
+Comparing discounted rates across carriers before you buy is the fastest way to find the lowest billable price.

 What is the difference between DIM weight and actual weight?